Keila

-Keila (Kegel) is a town and an urban municipality in Harju County in north-western Estonia, 25 km southwest of Tallinn.
-As of 2021, the town has a population of 10,499 inhabitants.
+Keila (Keila) is a town and an urban municipality in Harju County in north-western Estonia, 25 km southwest of Tallinn.
+As of 2025, the town has a population of 11,024 inhabitants.

 Keila is also the location of administrative buildings of the surrounding Keila Parish, a rural municipality separate from the town itself.

 History

 The oldest traces of human settlement in Keila trace back 2000 to 3000 years BC.
 Around 1000 years ago the village of Keila was established along the Keila river.
-In 1219 the Danish conquered Northern-Estonia and chose Keila as the site on which the Vomentakæ parochial Revala county church was to be built.
+In 1219, the Danish conquered Northern-Estonia and chose Keila as the site on which the Vomentakæ parochial Revala county church was to be built.
 The first church was a small wooden structure dedicated primarily to St. Michael which was replaced with a stone church at the end of the 13th century.
 Subsequently, the first written mention of Keila (Keikŋl) comes from Danish evaluation book writings in 1241.

 In the 15th–16th century, a settlement comprising some tens of buildings and a hundred people formed around the church.
 At the same time the Livonian Order built a small fort south-east of the church on jõesaare (Known today as Jõepark).
 Ruins of the fort were first excavated in 1976 with continued finds up to 2007.
 During the Livonian War of 1558–1583 the settlement, including the church (Later restored in 1596), was destroyed.
 Further hampered by the plague and starvation in 1601–1602 the population decline reduced the community to a small church village.
 This was to be the case for three centuries.